thedges/PS2AIFileAnalyzer/README.md

 ![alt text](./File-Analyzer-5.jpg "PS2AIFileAnalyzer Sample 5")

 # Prompt Template
 Create a Flex Prompt Template and one input parameter of type "ContentDocument".
-Provide a name of example "fileInput" as shown in the diagram.
+Provide a name of exactly "fileInput" as shown in the diagram.

 ![alt text](./File-Analyzer-7.jpg "PS2AIFileAnalyzer Sample 7")

 In your Prompt Template, make sure you reference the Content Document Id like the following:

 ![alt text](./File-Analyzer-8.jpg "PS2AIFileAnalyzer Sample 8")

 # Configuration